trevordevore/levurehelper-dropDMG/README.md

 ## Configuring settings for the helper

 Now that DropDMG is set up you can to tell the helper the [format](https://c-command.com/dropdmg/manual#format) for the DMG file, the `layout name`, the `license name`, and the `volume name`.
 All of these settings are optional.
-If the `volume name` is empty then the executable name will be used, minus the `.app` extension.
+If the `volume name` is empty then the application bundle name minus the `.app` extension will be used as the volume name.

 For a list of acceptable `format` values type `man dropdmg` in a Terminal window.